 When it comes to naming your e-newsletter, asking some simple questions can boost creativity while averting technical disaster.

-Does your newsletter have a name?
+No great integrated marketing campaign is complete without email.
+But does your newsletter have a name?
 While certainly not a requirement, adding a memorable moniker to regular updates can help subscribers grow familiar with and even come to expect your monthly or weekly bulletin.
 Rather than defaulting to the lackluster Brand Newsletter, get creative and really say something about the newsletter’s value.
 These guidelines should help get the creative juices flowing.

 Are your emails even being delivered in the first place?